oemof/oemof-thermal/docs/concentrating_solar_power.rst

 (an oemof.solph component), and a transformer (an oemof.solph component) can be used to hold electrical power consumption and further thermal losses of the collector in an energy system optimization.
-In addition, you will find an example, which compares this precalculation fix a calculation with a constant efficiency.
+In addition, you will find an example, which compares this precalculation with a calculation with a constant efficiency.

 Concept
 _________